Active Metric-Semantic Mapping by Multiple Aerial Robots: Proposed Approach

 \subsubsection{Multi-robot Semantic SLAM}

 Each robot maintains its own factor graph.
-When robots establish communication, they exchange their raw observations, including object detections and odometry, with each other.
+When robots establish communication, they exchange their history object detections and odometry, with each other.
 Robots can treat other robots' data in the same way as their own by maintaining an odometry graph for each robot and performing data association in the same way as their own measurements.
-We initialize the map using the prior semantic map.
 This merged factor graph is illustrated in \cref{fig:factor-graph}.